MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 > Refer to [Well-architected mission critical workloads: Global traffic routing](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing).

 **Azure Cosmos DB with SQL API** is used to store state related to the workload outside the compute cluster.
-The database account is replicated to each regional stamp and also has zonal redundancy enabled.
+The database account has multi-master write enabled.
+It's replicated to each regional stamp and also has zonal redundancy enabled.

 > Refer to [Well-architected mission critical workloads: Globally distributed multi-write datastore](/azure/architecture/framework/mission-critical/mission-critical-data-platform#globally-distributed-multi-write-datastore).